 I could have done the canopy walk at Ulu Temburong National Park, but everything I’d read said that the jungle was more impressive and less expensive to see in non-Bruneian Borneo, where I was going to be heading to next.
 I’d be spending money just for the sake of having something to do.

 I could have gone SCUBA diving, too, but long-term readers already know I’ll spend the rest of my life writing about how I want to try it, but never actually having the courage to do so.

 The rest of our time in Brunei could therefore be classified as a bit boring.
 For a capital city, Bandar Seri Begawan appeared to have next-to-nothing going on.

 So, is Brunei Worth Visiting?

 Brunei is the only country I have little desire or need to return to.
-I don’t feel as though there’s more left to discover as a visitor, and it’s the only country where I felt I’d experienced almost every tourist-related activity within 48 hours.
+I don’t feel as though there’s more left to discover as a visitor, and it’s ones of the few countries where I felt I’d experienced almost every tourist-related activity within 48 hours.